SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: "Many MBLGTACC workshops will be organized into workshop tracks, curated series' of workshops centered around a common theme, topic, or experience. "
+            text: 'At MBLGTACC 2024, each breakout session will be 60 minutes long and take place on Saturday, October 26 and Sunday, October 27. '
       -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
+        content:
+          -
             type: text
+            text: 'Many sessions will be organized into' -
+            type: text
             marks:
               -
                 type: bold
+            text: ' tracks'
+          -
+            type: text
+            text: ' and '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'formats:'
+      -
+        type: bulletList
+        content:
+          -
+            type: listItem
+            content:
+              -
+                type: paragraph
+                attrs:
+                  textAlign: left
+                  class: null
+                content:
+                  -
+                    type: text
+                    text: 'Track: A collection of sessions centered around a common theme, topic, or experience' -
+            type: listItem
+            content:
+              -
+                type: paragraph
+                attrs:
+                  textAlign: left
+                  class: null
+                content:
+                  -
+                    type: text
+                    text: 'Format: How your session will be organized and the extent to which attendees can expect to participate'
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: bold
-            text: "When you submit your proposal, you'll be asked if your session should be considered for inclusion in any of the tracks, but alignment with a track isn't required."
+            text: "When you submit your proposal, you'll be asked if your session aligns with a particular track or format."
       -
         type: set
         attrs: